Grammy nominated recording artist, song writer, producer and performing musician.

 From his breakthrough work with Bay Area stalwarts, Hush, to his dramatic leap to international renowned with ´3´ featuring Keith Emerson & Carl Palmer, to his performances with the legendary Ambrosia, combined with his long running project - Alliance, with members of Boston, Sammy Hagar and Night Ranger, to the December People, along with his consistent rise as a much in demand record producer, purveyor of the low end and songwriter with the Greg Kihn Band, the music never stops.
 Most recently he's the heart and soul behind the new 3.2 album, the long awaited follow up album to 3's 'The Power of Three', which features contributions from Keith Emerson .
 Proving again that there is never a dull moment in Robert´s world.

-Order "Third Impression" today and save HERE
+Get Your Copies of the "Third Impression" CD today and save HERE

 Check out Robert Berry's New Single - 'A Fond Farewell'.